harness/developer-hub/release-notes/continuous-delivery.md

   This issue is fixed by adding a Helm version query parameter in the API call to fetch charts dependent on the user's Helm version.
 - Made code enhancements to not disable triggers if validation fails during runtime.
 (CDS-68168, ZD-43588)

-  Triggers were automatically disabled if Harness fails to fetch templates when validating a pipeline trigger.
+  Triggers were automatically disabled if Harness failed to fetch templates when validating a pipeline trigger.
 This was the expected behavior as Harness disables the trigger if pipeline validation fails.

   Triggers are not disabled now even if pipeline validation fails.
 - The Terraform Plan step failed when an account level secret manager was selected an the feature flag, `CDS_NOT_ALLOW_READ_ONLY_SECRET_MANAGER_TERRAFORM_TERRAGRUNT_PLAN` was enabled.
 (CDS-68140)